 Winner: Alexander Hughes, LLB (European Legal Studies), University of Southampton

-Alexander regularly participates in mooting and negotiation competitions, notably reaching the Grand Final of the Thomas Finlay International Mooting Competition in Dublin.
-He has mentored first year law students as well as sixth-form students in the local area.
-Alex’s academic achievements have been recognised through receiving two law school prizes for his performance in his most recent examinations.
-He plays rugby at University and his various work experiences have led him to pursue a career in Commercial Law.
+While at university, Alexander regularly participated in mooting and negotiation competitions, notably reaching the grand final of the Thomas Finlay International Mooting Competition in Dublin.
+He also mentored first-year law students as well as sixth-form students in the local area.
+Alex’s academic achievements were recognised through receiving two law school prizes for his performance in his examinations.
+He played rugby at university and his various work experiences led him to pursue a career in commercial law.

 Alicia Jones, Newcastle University | Anna Rainsford, University of Bristol | Bethany Lair, University of Sheffield | Eleanor Mackereth, University of Sheffield | Hannah Levy, University of Leeds | Richard Mahal, University of Exeter | Sarah Cannam, University of Birmingham | Sophie Warren-Evans, Nottingham Law School | Victoria Halsall, University of Oxford Corpus Christi College

 Winner: Celine Dischamps, Chemical Engineering, University of Manchester